NREL/HPC/docs/Documentation/Applications/ipopt.md

 #### Metis

-It is highly recommended installing [Metis](https://github.com/KarypisLab/METIS.git)
+It is highly recommended to install [Metis](https://github.com/KarypisLab/METIS.git)
 - Serial Graph Partitioning and Fill-reducing Matrix Ordering software to improve the performance of linear solvers such as MUMPS and HSL.